glenfish/portfolio/README.md

 Google web fonts were used, and another web font was used which is locally hosted

-The only javascript used was for the FontAwesome functionality, which displays the icon vectors.
+Javascript was used for the FontAwesome functionality, which displays the icon vectors and for form validation on the contact.html page

 There is a simple fade-in animation on the icons at the top of the page.